alicia6174/Kaggle-Whats-Cooking/Project.md

 ## 4. Comparison results
 ### Evaluation
 Our devices were the **Virtual Machine Instances** on **Google Cloud Platform**.
-We applied for 4 virtual machines of this size.
-And we run these machiens simultaneously for convenience.
+We applied for 2 virtual machines of this size.

 * OS: ubuntu16-04
 * HDD: 20G
 * CPU: 1 vCP
 * RAM: 6.5 GB

 We used the ML tool **Weka Environment** with the version shown below.
 In this project, we needed to modify the heap size to 4G.
-(The default size is 512M.)
+(The default size was 512M.)

 * Weka Environment for Knowledge Analysis Version 3.8.0
 * Java version "1.8.0_121"
 * Java(TM) SE Runtime Environment (build 1.8.0_121-b13)
 * Java HotSpot(TM) 64-Bit Server VM (build 25.121-b13, mixed mode)

 We split the training data into **66.0% for training and the remainder for testing**.
 We didn't compute the k-fold cross-validation since the training data was too large.
 The correctness and the running time are shown in the table below.
+The running includes the time taken to build model and the time to test model on test split.

 <center>
 <table border="1" align="center">